ColumbiaCMB/kid_readout/README.txt

 === Structure ===
-As of 2013-11-07, the project structure is as follows: repository_base/ kid_readout/
+The project structure is as follows: repository_base/ kid_readout/
     __init__.py